mgupta1410/blog/solr_tutorial/README.md

 tar -zxvf solr-8.0.0.tgz
 ```

-⋅⋅⋅_Note that solr-x.x.x-src.tgz contains the source files, and needs to be compiled, for pre-compiled binaries make sure to download solr-x.x.x.tgz._
+_Note that solr-x.x.x-src.tgz contains the source files, and needs to be compiled, for pre-compiled binaries make sure to download solr-x.x.x.tgz._

 - Provide appropriate permissions
 ```